digidotcom/xbee-python/doc/user_doc/update_the_xbee.rst

 * There is any error reading the profile file, throwing a ``ProfileReadException``.

-Once the XBee profile object is created, you can extract all the profile information by accessing each of the exposed properties:
+Once the XBee profile object is created, you can extract some profile information by accessing each of the exposed properties:

 +-------------------------------+--------------------------------------------------------------------------------------------------------+